rancher/rke2-docs/docs/security/hardening_guide.md

 2. Create etcd's data directory with `etcd` as the user and group owner.
 3. Ensure the etcd process is run as the `etcd` user and group by setting the etcd static pod's `SecurityContext` appropriately.

-### Setting up hosts

-This section gives you the commands necessary to configure your host to meet the above requirements.
+To meet the above requirements, you must:

 #### Set kernel parameters